brucefan1983/gpuqt/README.md

 # GPUQT

 A CUDA implementation of a linear-scaling quantum transport method.
+This code can be used to obtain intrinsic electronic transport properties of large systems described by a real-space tight-binding Hamiltonian together with one or more types of disorder.

 The major reference for the CUDA implementation is
 * Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
 Phys.
 Commun.
 185, 28 (2014).

 ## File organizations